Rish7223/React-weather-app/README.md

 - after installation run #npm start.
 - it automatically start the default browser and run the weather app.

-$I like if you appreciate it and please don't judge me it's my first react project.
+@ I like if you appreciate it and please don't judge me it's my first react project.